 A Secure Traveler Is A Happy Traveler

 While we make our summer plans, bad actors plot their summer scams.
-This year, more than half (56%) of Americans plan to travel more in 2025 than they did in 2024.
-In 2025, 5.2 billion people are expected to fly, which is a 6.7% increase from 2024.
-This is a record number of travelers and the first time the annual number of airline passengers will exceed 5 billion.
+This year, 91% of Americans plan to travel, which is higher than the 83% who traveled in 2025.
+In 2026, 5.2 billion people are expected to fly, which is a 4.4% increase from 2025 and sets a new record for the aviation industry.

 According to cybersecurity company LevelBlue, in an increasingly connected world, travel relies more on technology than ever.
 While digital tools enhance convenience, they also create new opportunities for cyber threats.
 Phishing attacks and malicious links targeting mobile devices are projected to triple compared to previous years as cybercriminals exploit public Wi-Fi networks and insecure booking platforms.